Mark-Seebode/Higher_Order_QBM/README.md

 # Higher Order QBM with GQSP

-This repository contains experimental code for discriminative higher-order Quantum Boltzmann Machines (QBMs) trained with Gibbs-state estimates from Generalized Quantum Eigenvalue Transformation (GQEVT).
+This repository contains experimental code for discriminative Higher-Order Quantum Boltzmann Machines (HOQBMs) trained with Gibbs-state estimates from Generalized Quantum Eigenvalue Transformation (GQEVT).
 The implementation is intended to support the experiments described in the accompanying paper on higher-order QBMs with GQSP/GQEVT-based Gibbs-state preparation.